akuklev/LiterateKotlin/README.md

 ## Comments
 Our proposal from the first section implies mandatory indentation for all non-inline blocks.
 Thus, all remaining unindented lines are top-level definitions (`class …`, `object …`, …) and directives (`package …`, `import …`).
 These necessarily begin with an annotation or a keyword.
 Annotations readily begin with an `@`, and it won't be too much pain to prepend `@` to top-level keywords: `@import` already looks familiar from CSS, `@data class` and `@sealed class` make perfect sense anyway, as most modifier keywords are nothing but inbuilt annotations.

 In this way, every code line either starts with an `@`, or is an indented line following a code line (with possibly one or more blank lines in between).
 Let us require the compiler to skim all the lines that do not meet this specification.
 These other lines can now be used for the accompanying text written “as is” without fencing.
-We suggest using (La)TeX hybrid-mode Markdown (`\usepackage[smartHybrid]{markdown}`): it has excellent readability while providing the whole power of (La)TeX, the golden standard for writing technical and scientific papers.
+We suggest using LaTeX hybrid-mode Markdown (`\usepackage[smartHybrid]{markdown}`): it has excellent readability while providing all of the power of (La)TeX, the golden standard for writing technical and scientific papers.

 Freely interleaving the code and accompanying text, without fencing, is the perfect fit for literate programming.
 The very same file can be either fed into a Kotlin compiler to produce a binary or into a Markdown/TeX processor to produce an expository paper.